-Fur Tor is ESE from this spot and stands lonely but towering above.
-It's about 4km from the rest spot opposite the meads, and is a constant climb, so be prepared for some excursion, and to question why exactly we do these things.
-But fear not, soon you will be up to the top, and the answer is in the views – unless it's misty, windy and wet, in which case you probably still asking why we do such things.
+3. Fur Tor is ESE from this spot and stands lonely but towering above.
+It’s about 4km from the rest spot opposite the meads, and is a constant climb, so be prepared for some hard exercise here, and to question why exactly we do these things.
+But fear not, soon you will be up to the top, and the answer is in the views – unless it’s misty, windy and wet, in which case you probably still asking why we do such things.

 The walk back is across some pretty arduous ground, but it’s a straight line… Always quicker….
 Right?
 Right?
 We thought so, and as far as a lot of our straight through the middle walking goes this one wasn’t too bad, but feel free to change things up anytime you want.